MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy.md

 - Running the [PowerShell cmdlets](../rms-client/client-admin-guide-powershell.md) for labeling and protection (Get-AIPFileStatus, Set-AIPFileClassification, and Set-AIPFileLabel).

-- When the [Azure Information Protection Scanner](deploy-aip-scanner.md) service starts and at the start of each cycle when the scanning type is set to Full.

 - Every 24 hours.

+- For the [Azure Information Protection Scanner](deploy-aip-scanner.md): When the service starts, and every hour.

 >[!NOTE]
 >When the client downloads the policy, be prepared to wait a few minutes before it's fully operational.
 The actual time varies, according to factors such as the size and complexity of the policy configuration, and the network connectivity.
 If the resulting action of your labels does not match your latest changes, allow up to 15 minutes and then try again.